SC-ECE/ML-PROJECT/Car Price Prediction/Readme.md

 The data was cleaned (it was super unclean 🙂 ) and analysed.

-Then a Linear Regression model was built on top of it which had 0.92 R2_score.
+Then a `XGBRegression` model was built on top of it which had 0.88 R2_score.

-we used the `XGBRegression` model to perform predictions.

 ### Overview :-